erikarenhill/docs/upgrading.md

 You should now see a list of changes to be performed on your existing emoncms database.
 You may at this point want to backup your input and users table before applying the changes.

+#### 4) If you're running emoncms on a Raspberry Pi with an RFM12Pi and RaspberryPi emoncms module
+You will need to remove the cron job entry for the PHP gateway script.
+Run

+    $ sudo nano/etc/crontab

+and remove the entry with emoncms php.
+Now restart the Pi.
+The new Deamon script should be runnning see RaspberryPi emoncms module Github Readme for info on how to check

 That should be it.

 #### Troubleshooting